Josh Tarling

-Early and personal life
+Background

-Tarling was born and grew up in Aberaeron, Ceredigion, west Wales.
+Joshua Michael Tarling was born in Cheltenham, Gloucestershire, England on 15 February 2004, and grew up in Aberaeron, Ceredigion, west Wales.
 He speaks English and Welsh.
-He has a younger brother, Finlay Tarling, who is also a cyclist and has signed to the Israel Premier Tech Academy for the 2025 season.
+He had a younger brother, Finlay Tarling, who was also a cyclist, and who died in a collision during the 2026 Volta a Portugal.
 Their father, Michael, is a keen cyclist who used to race at Newport Velodrome.
 In 2012, Tarling’s parents started the West Wales Cycle Racing Team, in part to address the lack of cycling clubs in the area.

 Tarling started racing when he was around six years old.
 He has described that he was “pretty much a full-time cyclist from the age of 10”, travelling across the UK and Europe with his family for races.
 He raced his first time trial when he was 12 years old.
 Tarling has moved from Wales to Andorra since turning professional in 2023.

 Cycling career

 Early career

 Tarling became a double British champion when winning the points and team pursuit events at the 2022 British National Track Championships.

 He won the World junior time trial championship in 2022, having won the silver medal in 2021.